-You’ve just accepted an offer for pupillage at 9KBW.
-Can you share some insights into the journey you’ve taken since graduating from Kent in 2018 to reach this point?
+You accepted an offer for pupillage at 9KBW.
+Can you share some insights into the journey you’ve taken since graduating from Kent to reach this point?

 After my undergraduate degree, I did the Graduate Diploma in Law (GDL) at the University of Law in Guildford.
 This was a huge shock to the system.
 I naively and arrogantly thought that I was quite clever, and would find the GDL a challenging but do-able course.
 Reader, it was hard.
 Really hard.
 The critical analysis skills I had acquired during my undergraduate degree became pretty redundant (except for my GDL dissertation) and I really struggled with the volume and intensity of the work.
 The GDL is essentially a law degree squeezed into one year, and I was not prepared for just how challenging it would be.
 However, the extra-curricular opportunities were great.
 I took part in mooting and mock trials, and volunteered as a caseworker with the National Centre for Domestic Violence.

 Following this, I obtained the Diplock Scholarship by Middle Temple.
 This covered all my course fees for Bar school.
-Without this award I would never have been able to study for the Bar (what 22-year-old has £18,500 to hand?!)
-I did the Bar course with an integrated Master’s, focusing on the cross-examination of vulnerable witnesses.
+Without this award I would never have been able to study for the Bar, I did the Bar course with an integrated Master’s, focusing on the cross-examination of vulnerable witnesses.
 I chose this route because I thoroughly enjoy research, and you can get some student finance for the course because it qualifies as a Master’s.

 Although the studying is intense, it is important to keep up with mooting, mini-pupillages and as much pro-bono work as you can.
 These are the experiences that teach you the most.